peasant98/NBA-Stats-Clustering/README.md

 - `python3.6 main.py --season=<year>`, where `year` needs to be of the form `20XX-XX+1`; example: `2019-20`.

 - This repository now allows you to specify whatever year, and get all of the active players from that year.

+- Additionally, the `img/` folder shows a bunch of pictures of clustering results among different fields. clustering methods, and values of `k`.